i-sharma/i-sharma.github.io/_posts/2025-08-12-python-coroutines.md

 ~~~

 Here, the OS scheduler decides which thread runs.
 *Footnote for Python folks:* due to the **GIL**, only one thread executes Python bytecode at a time in CPython.
-Threads still help when you spend time waiting on I/O; they don’t speed up CPU-bound Python code.
+Threads still help when you spend time waiting on I/O; they don't speed up CPU-bound Python code.
 (For CPU-bound work, think **multprocessing** or native extensions.)

 **Where threads bite (and why async exists):**
 - Shared-state complexity (locks, races, heisenbugs).
 - Context-switch overhead when you scale out.
 - In CPython, limited wins for CPU-bound work.
-- Hard to express “do these 200 I/O things, then continue” without a small forest of threads.
+- Hard to express "do these 200 I/O things, then continue" without a small forest of threads.

 Async tackles the same class of problems (lots of I/O) with a different **control-flow style**.